MDBarbier/BasketTest/README.md

 ### Code complexity

-I have used the Visual Studio Code metric tools to review the cyclometric complexity of the methods and reduced this where it got too high (>5 was the metric I used to trigger a refactor).
+I have used the Visual Studio Code metric tools to review the cyclomatic complexity of the methods and reduced this where it got too high (>5 was the metric I used to trigger a refactor).

 ## Futher work to be considered